Quackster/Roseau/README.md

 - correct structure for teleporters flashing
 - teaching me how to edit the DCR to enable Club Slinky Helsinki to work
 -
-And [USER=348824]lab-hotel[/USER] from RaGEZONE helped me out with:
+And lab-hotel from RaGEZONE helped me out with:

 - Instant console messaging.
 - Enabling the debug window for the version 1 client.

-And lastly, office.boy[/USER] and Nillus who made my life easier with their Blunk v5 server, it helped me with some protocol that was simillar to v1, and their item definition database which was very helpful for the v1 catalogue.
+And lastly, office.boy and Nillus who made my life easier with their Blunk v5 server, it helped me with some protocol that was simillar to v1, and their item definition database which was very helpful for the v1 catalogue.